Skip to main content

 These three models are not interchangeable.
 Treating them as synonyms can create ownership failures at launch, especially when teams assume an API defines legal responsibility.

 The distinction is straightforward.
 A bank-fintech partnership is the broad arrangement.
 BaaS is an API-driven delivery model within that market.
-MoR is a separate construct, and this source pack does not establish that it settles bank-partnership risk ownership on its own.
+MoR is a separate construct; treat its risk ownership boundaries as contract-specific.

 So "we have APIs" is not a strategy.
 An API is a technical access point.
 It can support integration, but it does not by itself resolve compliance ownership or accountability when controls fail.